acgetchell/blog/content/posts/designing-a-metropolis-class.md

 (2+1) dimensional simplex as a (3,1) simplex (_3 vertices on the low timeslice and one vertex on the high timeslice_), a (2,2) simplex, or a (1,3) simplex.

-Likewise, we can name the moves similiarly.
+Likewise, we can name the moves similarly.

 The top move takes a (3,1) simplex and a (2,2) simplex and converts it to a (3,1) simplex plus two (2,2) simplices.
 This is called a (2,3) move, and it's